Skip to content

 Conclusion

 Several more languages could still make it to this list.
-Such as Sanskrit which dates back to is from 200 BC and has influenced many modern European languages and Chinese which is more than 3,000 years old and now is the language with the most number of first language speakers.
+Such as Sanskrit which dates back to 200 BC and has influenced many modern European languages and Chinese which is more than 3,000 years old and now is the language with the most number of first language speakers.
 The languages are many and we can count on them as the world is becoming wider than in the past.

 Share with us an old language that has survived and is still in use up to date.